|

 Ramsey and I walked to the internet café and spent nearly an hour

 clearing our emails.
-It is amazing to see how much you miss in only a
+It is amazing to see how much you miss in

-at home the architecture.
-This is something I had not been able to do
+show folks at home the architecture.
+This is something I had not

-on our own street, because there were signs every where prohibiting
+been able to do on our own street, because there were signs every where

-photography for security reasons.
-We had walked through a checkpoint in
+prohibiting photography for security reasons.
+We had walked

-front of a political building close to the internet café, but I saw no
+through a checkpoint in front of a political building close to the

-signs and figured we were clear to shoot since I was looking up the
+internet café, but I saw no signs and figured we were clear to shoot

-street away from all military activity.
+since I was looking up the street away from all military activity.

 I was wrong.
-We hadn’t walked

-twenty paces after I took the shot before an officer dressed on full
+We hadn’t walked twenty paces after I took the shot

-camo caught up to us on his scooter and demanded to know why I was
+before an officer dressed on full camo caught up to us on his scooter

-taking the picture.
-He did not seem to understand why I would take a
+and demanded to know why I was taking the picture.
+He did not seem to

-picture of a building, but still asked that I erase the picture.
-Though
+understand why I would take a picture of a building, but still asked

-he brandished an AK-47, he was actually quite polite and apologetic, and
+actually quite polite and apologetic, and I immediately complied with

-I immediately complied with his request to destroy the frame.
-It was a
+his request to destroy the frame.
+It was a surreal situation that

 We knew we were going